 - 1. Run the appropriate diagnostic test.
-For more information, see Using system diagnostics. - 2.
+See the Using system diagnostics section. - 2.
 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - 3.
 Remove the system cover. - 4.
 Verify that the installed expansion cards are compliant with the expansion card installation guidelines. - 5.
 Ensure that each expansion card is firmly seated in its connector. - 6.
 Install the system cover. - 7.
 Reconnect the system to the electrical outlet, and turn on the system and attached peripherals. - 8.
 If the problem is not resolved, turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - 9.
 Remove the system cover. - 10.
 Remove all expansion cards installed in the system. - 11.
 Install the system cover. - 12.
 Reconnect the system to the electrical outlet, and turn on the system and attached peripherals. - 13.
 Run the appropriate diagnostic test.
-For more information, see Using system diagnostics.
-If the tests fail, see Getting Help. - 14.
+See the Using system diagnostics section.
+If the tests fail, see the Getting help section. - 14.
 For each expansion card you removed in step 10, perform the following steps: - a.
-Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - b.
+Turn off the system and attached peripherals, and disconnect the system from the electrical outlet - b.
 Remove the system cover. - c.
 Reinstall one of the expansion cards. - d.
 Install the system cover. - e.
 Run the appropriate diagnostic test.
-For more information, see Using system diagnostics.
+See the Using system diagnostics section.